keystonejs/keystone-nightwatch-e2e/README.md

 ## Test Environment Setup
-For a sample e2e test setup, please refer to the one in the KeystoneJS repo that is used for for testing
+For a sample e2e test setup, please refer to the one in the {@link https://github.com/keystonejs/keystone/tree/master/test/e2e|KeystoneJS repo}
-KeystoneJS AdminUI functionality.
-Using that structure in your own application and then updating it per your application requirements is a good first step.
+that is used for for testing KeystoneJS AdminUI functionality.
+Using that structure as a guide in your own application and updating it per your application requirements is considered a reasonable approach to get started.
 The following is an overview of that setup and highlights what you may change/remove from your own setup:

     test/e2e
         global.js                               => common nightwatch test environment config